Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 parameter (see the [Document Library model](document-library.model.md) page for more information) which contains full details of the item that the action is operating on.
-For example, with `handler="delete"` you could use `execute` to show a message with the name, type and other details of the item just deleted:
+For example, with `handler="delete"` you could use `execute` to show a message with the name, type, and other details of the item just deleted:

 ```html
  <content-actions>